 Made famous in an episode of Top Gear, the Hai Van Pass and the coastal road between Hue and Hoi An is one of the most fun rides in Vietnam.
 You can ride your own bike or choose to sit on the back of someone else’s.

 If you’re unfamiliar with this pass, consider hiring motorbike drivers like Amazing Easy Riders to take you along the route.
 This 21 km (13 miles) stretch of spectacular coastline is a thrilling ride full of hairpin bends and narrow roads.
-There is even a change in climate as you pass from North to South.
+There is even a change in climate as you travel from north to south.

 21. Light a Lantern in Hoi An